 In the event of an emergency or tragedy, school staff will be first responders.
 The Presidential Policy Directive (PPD) 8 provides guidance to communities in preventing attacks against national security threats.
-The five mission areas of this preparedness framework is amenable to the planning activities of schools in the prevention of, protection against, mitigation of damage from, response to and recovery from threats and/or emergencies.
+The five mission areas of this preparedness framework are amenable to the planning activities of schools in the prevention of, protection against, mitigation of damage from, response to and recovery from threats and/or emergencies.
 Schools and communities should work together to develop capacity in these areas to ensure the safety and resilience of students, staff, and families.
 FEMA defines these areas as follows:

 - Protection - secure schools against acts of violence and manmade or natural disasters.